michaelkotelnikov/gitops-governance/README.md

 ### Using Helm

-To install the solution via Helm, make sure to edit the [values](charts/gitops-governance/values.yaml) file localy according to the desired state in your environment and run the next command -
+To install the solution via Helm, make sure to edit the [values](charts/gitops-governance/values.yaml) file localy.
+Modify the file according to the desired state in your environment.
+Run the next command to install the chart -

 ```
 $ helm install --generate-name charts/gitops-governance